roymacdonald/ofxCameraSaveLoad/README.md

 Introduction
 ------------
-Simple openFrameworks addon that lets yo save and load all the parameters of any ofCamera or ofEasyCam object.
+Simple openFrameworks addon that lets you save and load all the parameters of any ofCamera, ofEasyCam or ofNode object.

 Licence
 -------